 "If fresh water becomes unbalanced through increasing algae development, a submersible aerator can help to solve the problem of eutrophication (massive algae growth) by bringing in oxygen, which small drifting animals need to increase their population and to consume the algae.
 Small and mobile installations usually require aerators with up to 7.5kW of power.
 For stationary installations, up to 40kW is available.
 This enables air input to reach 600m3 per hour per machine."

 The TRN series is Tsurumi's most advanced.
-In contrast to other submersible aerators on the market it offers patented oil filter technology, an extra large oil chamber and the new Air-Seal-Principle, which ensures that the double mechanical seal never comes into contact with the water during operation.
+In contrast to other submersible aerators on the market it offers inhouse developed oil filter technology, an extra large oil chamber and the new Air-Seal-Principle, which ensures that the double mechanical seal never comes into contact with the water during operation.
 This ensures increased wear and expensive repairs are avoided.